ardeshir/docs/dol.md

 }
 ```

-Genes are named with dot notation: `domain.property`.
+Gens are named with dot notation: `domain.property`.
 They contain only declarative statements using simple predicates: `has`, `is`, `derives from`, `requires`.

 ### Trait

-Composable behaviors built from genes.
+Composable behaviors built from gens.
 Traits declare what a component does.

 ```dol
 trait container.lifecycle {